-When the Pharisees saw the large crowds, they became even more desperate to do away with Jesus.
+The Pharisees, seeing the large crowds, became even more desperate to do away with Jesus.
 They were frustrated, and started blaming one another, and, another of John's Ironies, they began to pronounce curses upon themselves.

 The Passover Season was a time when Hopes for deliverance ran high.
 People would sing and refer to the Messiah as, "the King of Israel."
-Many of them believed that Jesus was the Messiah and hoped He would deliver them from their enemies.
+Many of them recognized Jesus as the Messiah and expected Him to deliver them from their enemies.

-Many of these Followers turned against Jesus when they realized He was not going to fulfill their mistaken ideas and expectations.
+But they had turned a deaf ear to the words of the prophets, and later turned against Jesus when they realized He was not going to fulfill their mistaken ideas and expectations.